icon-project/documentation/references/swift-sdk.md

 ## Prerequisite

-This SDK works on following platforms:
+This SDK works on the following platforms:

 - Xcode 10 or higher
 - iOS 10 or higher